History of art: Islamic

 Islamic art is well-known since the Middle Ages for the use of elaborate geometric patterns, colourful tiles, stylized natural motifs and detailed calligraphy.
 Rarely has lettering had such a profound impact on applied arts and architecture.
 Islam appeared in western Arabia in the 7th century AD through revelations delivered to the prophet Muhammad in Mecca.
 Within a century of Muhammad's death the Islamic empires controlled the Middle East, Spain and parts of Asia and Africa.
 Because of this, similarly with Roman art, Islamic art and architecture had regional versions.
 As the Islamic world extended into centres of late antique culture, it was enriched by philosophical and intellectual movements.
 The translation of Greek works into Arabic and advances in mathematics and science were encouraged by early caliphates.
 This is in contrast with the modern perception that Islamic art is dogmatic and unchanging.
 Human and animal representation wasn't rare.
-Only certain periods restricted it (similar with the Byzantine Iconoclasm).
+Only certain periods restricted it (similar to the Byzantine Iconoclasm).